 - 3. Click OK

-Below are two examples sorted by due date and customer name.
+Below are two examples sorted by the due date and customer name.

 Removing Paid Invoices